ekzhang/graphon/README.md

 Graphon is a very small project.
 It tries to be fast where possible, but the query planner is not going to be very advanced.
 It won't perfectly optimize every query out there.

 The author has never made a database before, so there will be bugs.
 Also, the on-disk format is unstable.
-We currently make no guarantees about consistency or durabillity. **Assume that you may lose your data at any time.
-Do not use Graphon as a load-bearing store for production data.**
+We aim to be ACID, but we currently make no guarantees about consistency or durabillity because once again, there are likely bugs. **You may lose your data at any time.
+Do not use Graphon as a store for production data.**

 ## Architecture